Slayer (Buffy the Vampire Slayer): The First Slayer

-Thousands of years ago in prehistoric Africa, after the arise of vampires, a group of tribal elders known as the Shadow Men used powerful magic to infuse a captive girl with the heart, soul and spirit of a pure demon known as the Shadow Demon.
+Thousands of years ago in prehistoric Africa, after the rise of vampires, a group of tribal elders known as the Shadow Men used powerful magic to infuse a captive girl with the heart, soul and spirit of a pure demon known as the Shadow Demon.
 This process granted the girl great strength, speed, agility, reflexes, healing, endurance and psychic abilities, though it cost her her sanity and connection to humanity.
 She became The First Slayer: chosen to destroy the demons that plagued the Earth.
 The Shadow Men's descendants went on to form the Watchers' Council, an organization dedicated to finding, training, and supporting Slayers.